inorganik/inorganik-next/posts/2023-12-22-svelte-drag-n-drop.md

 ---
-title: "How to build a drag and drop list in Svelte"
+title: 'How to build a drag and drop list in Svelte'
-description: "Re-order list items with a drag and drop interface in Svelte"
+description: 'Re-order list items with a drag and drop interface in Svelte'
 date: '2023-12-22'
 ---